-In the United Kingdom, the fiscal year of 2014/15 showed that the total government revenue was around £650 billion, which equated to 37.7 per cent of the country's Gross Domestic Product (GDP).
+The United Kingdom fiscal year of 2016/17 showed the total government revenue to be around £716 billion.
+That equated to more than 36 per cent of the country's Gross Domestic Product (GDP).

 TAX REFUNDS: There are several reasons why you might need to claim a tax refund or rebate.
 Find out how to get money back after paying too much Income Tax.

-CALCULATE TAX ON EMPLOYEES' COMPANY CARS: Employers need to work out the taxable value (BIK rate) for reporting to HM Revenue and Customs for any company cars or fuel that you make available for private use by your employees.
-As a rule, 'private use' also includes any journey between home and work by your staff (except travel to temporary places of work).
+COMPANY CARS: Employers need to work out the taxable value (BIK rate) for reporting to HM Revenue and Customs.
+It applies to company cars or fuel that you make available for private use by your employees.
+As a rule, 'private use' also includes any journey between home and work by your staff.
+An exception would be traveling to temporary places of work.

 As an employer, you can calculate the taxable value of a company car yourself.
 You can use commercial payroll software or the HMRC car and car fuel benefit calculator.
 You can also work out the value 'manually' using the P11D working sheet 2.

-TAXABLE VALUE OF CARS: The taxable value of a car is not the same as its cost.
-Taxable value depends on the fuel type as well as the level of CO2 emissions for the vehicle and the amount of time it is unavailable during the tax year (e.g. a mechanical fault).
+TAXABLE VALUES: The taxable value of a car is not the same as its cost.
+Taxable value depends on the fuel type as well as the level of CO2 emissions for the vehicle.
+It also applies to the amount of time it is unavailable during the tax year (e.g. a mechanical fault).

 TAX CODES: A guide explaining what tax codes are and how employers work them out.
 Check what you should do any time you think the tax code is wrong.